Carol Peletier: Season 7

 In "The Well", Carol is brought to The Kingdom for medical treatment.
-She meets the leader of the community, King Ezekiel, a man who proclaims himself a true king whilst keeping a pet Bengal tiger named Shiva.
-Carol feigns amazement and surprise at her circumstances, but later admits that she thinks Ezekiel is crazy and plans to leave.
-She adapts to her mild-mannered innocent act, which Ezekiel catches onto, saying he is playing the same role himself as king, as he is actually a former zookeeper who saved and tamed Shiva.
+She meets the leader of the community, King Ezekiel, a man who proclaims himself a true king and keeps a pet Bengal tiger named Shiva.
+Carol feigns amazement and surprise at her circumstances, but later admits that she thinks Ezekiel is crazy and makes plans to leave.
+Carol puts on her mild-mannered innocent act, but Ezekiel catches onto her, saying he is playing the same role himself as king, when he is actually a former zookeeper who saved and tamed Shiva.
 Morgan escorts Carol to an abandoned house outside the Kingdom where the two part amicably.
 In "Hearts Still Beating", Richard urges Carol to fight against the Saviors, but she declines.
 In "Rock in the Road", Carol bumps into Kingdom survivor Ben in the woods and gives him advice on how to sneak better.